 Challenge Number Two: The Need for Online and Offline Collaboration

 Collaboration should happen both online and offline.
 This broadens the opportunities for communication and increases the ways people can leave feedback.

 Citizens who feel their ideas matter will be more likely to get involved.
 Providing communication channels both on and offline will give everyone a chance to share ideas and experiences with government agencies.

 Consulting the crowd will help organizations overcome the challenges brought about by limited resources.
-Asking questions in-person or via an online forum can lead to the valuable exchange of ideas.
+Asking questions in person or via an online forum can lead to a valuable exchange of ideas.
 Feedback encourages positive change within organizations and tells leaders what citizens really need.